Crochet Pattern for 4th of July

 Crochet 4th of July Garland or Bunting Pattern Tutorial

 I want to share with you a crochet pattern that we released last year at this time that had rave reviews from our testers.
 The 4th of July Bunting.
-When I created this pattern, I had visions of porches with railings that have those big swags of red, white, and blue buntings on them.
-It made such a beautiful decoration to every house I saw it on.
+When I created this pattern, I had visions of porches with railings that had those big swags of red, white, and blue buntings on them.
+It made such a beautiful decoration for every house I saw it on.
 I wanted to design one that was unique yet also included that pretty swag.

-I also wanted to include the pennants more common to buntings and some hanging stars to break up the pattern a bit.
-Loving how it turned out, I ended up making 2!
+I also wanted to include the pennants, more common to buntings, and some hanging stars to break up the pattern a bit.
+Loving how it turned out; I ended up making 2!
 This year, I have moved to a new, big, fabulous home and have a front porch, yet it’s missing that coveted railing.

 One of our testers loved it

 So much so that she made another one as it is, another one with just pennants and a final one with just the swags!
 See how easily customizable this crochet pattern is?